-A number of references to a new Oculus Quest Pro device in the firmware has VR fans buzzing about a new upcoming headset to buy.
+A number of references to a new Oculus Quest Pro device in the firmware and new leaks from the upcoming Facebook Connect 8 conference has VR fans buzzing about a new upcoming headset to buy.
 In this guide, we go over:

 - Everything we know about the Oculus Quest Pro

 - Rumored features and enhancements about the device

 - When the Pro VR headset will be available